Blog post -

 "COVID-19 has brought home the reality to owners.
 They are committed to paying annually whether they holiday or not.
 Being charged full fees in 2020 has stuck in people's throats.
 Non-owners also can't holiday this year, but unlike owners they won't be made to pay any money.
 In the current climate people just don't have cash spare to pay for services they don't get."

 Escaping unwanted timeshare

-"Getting out of a timeshare contract is usually not easy," says Andrew Cooper, CEO of ECC, "because the new member sales for many resorts are nearly non existent, they are desperate to keep hold of members who are legally committed to paying annual fees.
+"Getting out of a timeshare contract is usually not easy," says Andrew Cooper, CEO of European Consumer Claims, "because the new member sales for many resorts are nearly non existent, they are desperate to keep hold of members who are legally committed to paying annual fees.
 It's in income source they can't afford to lose.

 "Anyone wanting to find out how to escape an unwanted timeshare contract can easily get free, expert advice from a reputable claims firm, or a timeshare consumer association."